whitw/dcwebparser/README.md

 parse dcinside

-todo:
+## todo:

++ reading pages
+  + parse pages.body
-* read image from page
+    + read image from page
-+ read list from dcinside.com, not m.dcinside.com
+    + read
-  + for it sucks at searching things,or viewing recommended pages
++ read list from dcinside.com, not m.dcinside.com; for it sucks at searching things,or viewing recommended pages